DaveVoorhis/Wrapd/docs/index.md

 to delete the generated Java code for obsolete query definitions and (possibly) comment out the application code that uses them.

-It's generally _much_ easier to divide the project into subprojects as described above.
+It's generally _much_ easier to develop and maintain a Wrapd project if you divide it into subprojects as described above.

 ### The Wrapd-demo Project ###